 Gregory sees parallels between Babel and Pentecost on the nature of language but produces different outcomes.
 In the Pentecost story, he explained it as one sound dividing into languages during transmission that the recipients understood.

-Gregory of Nyssa’s homily on Pentecost is a happy one which began with his reference to Psalm 94:1, Come, let us exalt the Lord and continues throughout with this joyful spirit.
-About speaking in tongues, he wrote of the divine indwelling in the singular and the output of a single sound multiplying into languages during transmission.
+Gregory of Nyssa’s homily on Pentecost is a happy one, which began with his reference to Psalm 94:1, Come, let us exalt the Lord and continues throughout with this joyful spirit.
+He wrote of the divine indwelling in the singular and the output of a single sound multiplying into languages during transmission about speaking in tongues.
 This emphasis on the singularity may trace to the influence of Plotinus — one of the most revered and influential philosophers of the third-century.
 Plotinus was not a Christian, but a Greek/Roman/Egyptian philosopher who greatly expanded upon the works of Aristotle and Plato.
 He emphasized that the one supreme being had no “no division, multiplicity or distinction.”
 Nyssa strictly adhered to a singularity of expression by God when relating to language.
 The multiplying of languages happened after the sound was emitted and therefore conforms to this philosophical model.
-However, Nyssa never mentions Plotinus by name or credits his movement in the writings examined so far, so it is hard to make a direct connection.
-There is an influence here.
+However, Nyssa never mentions Plotinus by name or credits his movement in the writings examined so far, so it is hard to connect.
+One can only assign Plotinus as a potential influence.

 What was the sound that the people imbued with the Holy Spirit were speaking before it multiplied during transmission?
 Nyssa is not clear.
 It is not a heavenly or divine language because he believed humanity would be too limited in any capacity to produce such a mode of divine communication.
 Neither would he understand it to be Hebrew.
 Maybe it was the first language humanity spoke before Babel, but this is doubtful.
 Perhaps the people were speaking their own language, and the miracle occurred in transmission.
 Speaking in their own language is the likeliest possibility.
 Regardless, Gregory of Nyssa did explain this part of his doctrine.